-For some cost items, the fund's information memorandum specifies a maximum percentage of average assets.
+For some cost items, the Fund's information memorandum specifies a maximum percentage of average assets.
 The table below compares these maximum percentages with the costs actually charged.

-Maximum as specified in the
+Maximum as

-2022 2022 % of information
+specified in the

-EUR' 000 net assets memorandum
+2023 2023 % of information

-Management fee for Bedrijfsleningenfonds 1,269 0.35 0.35
+EUR' 000 net assets memorandum 1

-Depositary fee 0.00 0.01
+Management fee for Bedrijfsleningenfonds 797 0.35 0.35

-In accordance with Article 10.2 of the terms and conditions, the depositary fee are not charged to the Fund, but are borne by RIAM.
+1 In accordance with Article 10.2 of the terms and conditions, the depositary fee are not charged to the Fund, but are borne by RIAM.